bimo2/sq/README.md

 ### Install

-You can download all precompiled binaries from the [GitHub Releases](https://github.com/bimo2/sq/releases) section or using the install script (recommended):
+You can download all precompiled binaries from the [GitHub Releases](https://github.com/bimo2/sq/releases) section or using the install script:

 ```sh
 curl -sf https://raw.githubusercontent.com/bimo2/sq/main/install | sh